 The investment, administration, and management of the Private Equity assets and strategies are delegated to staff within the boundaries established by these policies and the processes described within the relevant investment guidelines.

-Except where noted otherwise, a l Private Equity investments require a positive written recommendation by CalSTRS' staff and either a Program Advisor, an Independent Fiduciary, or Co-investment Advisor.
+All Private Equity investments require a positive written recommendation by CalSTRS' staff and either a Program Advisor, an Independent Fiduciary, or Co-investment Advisor.

 Diversification